Nitrolaunch/nitrolaunch/docs/configuring.md

 - `launch.memory`: Memory sizes for the Java heap initial and maximum space.
 Use a string to set both (recommended), or set them individually using an object.
 These follow the same format as the Java arguments (e.g. `1024M` or `10G`) and should be preferred to using custom arguments as it allows Nitrolaunch to do some extra things.
 - `launch.env`: A map of strings to strings that let you set environment variables for the game program.
 - `launch.wrapper`: A command to wrap the launch command in.
 Set the command and its arguments.
 - `launch.java`: The Java installation you would like to use.
-Can either be one of `"auto"`, `"system"`, `"adoptium"`, `"zulu"`, or `"graalvm"`, or a path to a custom Java installation.
+Can either be one of `"auto"`, `"system"`, `"adoptium"`, the ID of a custom plugin Java, or a path to a custom Java installation.
 Defaults to `"auto"`, which automatically picks or downloads the best Java flavor for your system.
 The `"system"` setting will try to find an existing installation on your system, and will fail if it doesn't find one.
 If the system setting doesn't find Java even though you know it is installed, let us know with an issue.
 The custom Java path must have the JVM executable at `{path}/bin/java`.
 - `launch.use_log4j_config`: Whether to use Mojang's config for Log4J on the client.
 Defaults to false.
 - `datapack_folder`: Make Nitrolaunch install datapack type addons to this folder instead of every existing world.
 This provides better behavior than the default one, but requires a modification of some sort that enables global datapacks.
 This path is relative to the game directory of the instance (`.minecraft` or the folder where the server.properties is).
 - `packages`: Packages to install on this instance.